-Penn Yan, the village at the head of Keuka Lake, has warmed +2.72°F per century since 1970.
-Steuben County, immediately to its south, has warmed +3.17°F. Seneca County, just to the east, has warmed only +1.85°F. The seven Finger Lakes counties — Yates, Ontario, Seneca, Schuyler, Tompkins, Steuben, Monroe — span a quietly significant 1.3°F gap in modern warming velocity, and the gap is the story.
+Penn Yan, the village at the head of Keuka Lake, sits in Yates County, which has warmed +5.78°F per century since 1970.
+Steuben County, immediately to its south, has warmed +6.07°F. Seneca County, just to the east, has warmed only +4.88°F. The seven Finger Lakes counties — Yates, Ontario, Seneca, Schuyler, Tompkins, Steuben, Monroe — span a 1.4°F gap in modern warming velocity, and the gap is the story.

 The headline metric is what we call warming velocity: the linear regression slope of annual mean temperature on year, since 1970, expressed in degrees Fahrenheit per century.
 It's the climate-journalism standard for capturing modern warming rate.
 We compute it from NOAA's National Centers for Environmental Information climate-division dataset (nClimDiv), which provides annual mean temperatures by climate division from 1895 to the present.